Venus Williams: 1994–96: Turned professional

-1997: Debut Grand Slam singles final
+1997: Major debut and first final

 Williams played 15 tour events in 1997, including five Tier I tournaments.
 She reached the quarterfinals in three of the Tier I events – the State Farm Evert Cup in Compton, California, the European Indoor Championships in Zürich, and the Kremlin Cup in Moscow.
 In Indian Wells in March, Williams defeated No. 9, Iva Majoli, in the third round for her first win over a player ranked in the top 10.
-She then lost in the quarterfinals to No. 8, Lindsay Davenport, in a third set tiebreak.
+She then lost in the quarterfinals to No. 8, Lindsay Davenport.
 Her ranking broke into the top 100 on April 14, 1997.
 She made her debut in the main draw of a Grand Slam tournament at the French Open, reaching the second round before losing to Nathalie Tauziat.
 She then lost in the first round of Wimbledon to Magdalena Grzybowska.

-During her debut at the US Open, she lost the final to Martina Hingis, after defeating Irina Spîrlea in a semifinal which saw Spîrlea and Williams collide during a changeover when neither would yield as they passed the umpire's chair.
+During her debut at the 1997 US Open, she lost the final to Martina Hingis, after defeating Irina Spîrlea in a semifinal in which Spîrlea and Williams collided during a changeover when neither would yield as they passed the umpire's chair.
 Richard Williams, her father, later claimed that this incident was racially motivated.

-She was the first woman since Pam Shriver in 1978 to reach a US Open singles final on her first attempt and was the first unseeded US Open women's singles finalist since 1958.
-On September 8, 1997, her ranking broke into the top 50 for the first time.
-She ended the year ranked No. 22.